 There’s research that shows that parent intrusiveness — taking over of tasks that children are or could be doing on their own — increases child dependence on parents/caregivers.
 This affects the intensity of separation anxiety.

-Parents can also be quite anxious when having to be apart from their children, which they show in different ways through various non-verbal cues that children use as indicator of danger.
+Parents can also be quite anxious when having to be apart from their children, which they show in different ways through various non-verbal cues that children use as an indicator of danger.
 For example, a longer embrace when saying goodbye or changes in tone of voice.